omaks45/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 8 is a script that displays the addition of number and a string Task 9 is a script that displays division between two strings Task 10 is a script that displays the power of square
+Task 8 is a script that displays the addition of number and a string Task 9 is a script that displays division between two strings Task 10 is a script that displays the power of square Task 11 is a script that displays the conversion from a binary to base 10